 Authorised and regulated by the UK’s FCA to provide investment accounts, we are bound by CASS rules to segregate and protect client assets.

-Dolfin’s investment team is working remotely at full capacity.
-We are here to discuss our latest ideas, deployment strategy and updated performance numbers with you.
+We remain here to discuss our latest ideas, deployment strategies and updated performance numbers with you.
 Please contact your relationship manager if you would like to arrange a call or video meeting.
-In the meantime, I hope that everyone stays healthy and safe and we look forward to catching up over the coming quarter.
+In the meantime, I hope that everyone continues to stay healthy and safe and we look forward to catching up over the coming quarter.

 Past performance is not a reliable indicator of future returns.
 Forecasts are not a reliable indicator of future returns.
 If the information is not listed in your base currency, then the result may increase or decrease due to currency fluctuations.

 If not otherwise indicated, all graphs are sourced from Dolfin research, July 2020.